 The winner?
 Both!
-By combining traditional established methods of credit risk assessment and new technologies, you can be sure that your lending process is more effective.
+By combining traditional established methods of credit risk assessment and new technologies of alternative credit data solutions you can be sure that your lending process is more effective.

 What Should an Alternative Data Report Include?

 Data is king.
 It defines who the client is, what they do, and how likely they are to take accountability and repay a loan.
 Alternative data derives its sources from a variety of personal data and is used to create a report.
-Each alternative data report should contain the following elements to establish the credit risk of a person:
+Each report by alternative credit data providers should contain the following elements to establish the credit risk of a person:

-Armed with this information, a company can make lending decisions more efficiently, effectively, and confidently that they are making the right decision based on all the available data.
+Armed with this information, using help of a credit scoring fintech, a company can make lending decisions more efficiently, effectively, and confidently that they are making the right decision based on all the available data.